Vein Treatment Experts in Houston

-Texas Endovascular provides state-of-the-art minimally invasive vein treatments without the risks of surgery or expense and hassle of going to the hospital.
-Our specialized technique allows our physicians to utilize transradial access through the wrist as well as access through the femoral artery in the groin, leading to less complications and a faster recovery time for patients.
+Texas Endovascular provides state-of-the-art, minimally invasive vein treatments, without the risks of surgery or the expense and hassle of going to the hospital.
+Our specialized techniques allow our physicians to deliver fewer complications and a faster recovery time for Houston patients.

 All the treatments performed at Texas Endovascular are minimally invasive, outpatient procedures.
-Dr. Eric Hardee and Dr. William Fox treat their patients in their office, without the need for general anesthesia or sedation.
+Dr. Eric Hardee, Dr. William Fox, and Dr. AJ Valenson treat patients in our office, without the need for general anesthesia or sedation.
 There is little or no recovery time needed.
 In fact, patients may resume normal activity right away.
 Most people can even return to work the same day they are treated.

-Learn more about your treatment options and schedule your appointment at one of our four offices in Houston, Katy, Sugar Land, and Webster.
+Learn more about your treatment options and schedule your appointment at one of our five offices in Houston, Katy, Sugar Land, The Woodlands and Webster.

-When you schedule an appointment with Texas Endovascular, you will meet personally with Dr. Fox or Dr. Hardee, who will guide you through the entire process.
-Dr. Fox or Dr. Hardee will go over your full medical history and perform a focused physical examination to look at the symptoms that led you to seek treatment.
-If Dr. Fox or Dr. Hardee feels it is necessary based on the results of this examination, a diagnostic ultrasound evaluation will be performed.
+When you schedule an appointment with Texas Endovascular, you will meet personally with Dr. Fox, Dr. Hardee, or Dr. Valenson.
+Next, your doctor will guide you through the entire process.
+Dr. Fox, Dr. Hardee, or Dr. Valenson will go over your full medical history and perform a focused physical examination.
+This will involve looking at the symptoms that sent you looking for treatment.
+Based on the results of this exam, Dr. Fox, Dr. Hardee, or Dr. Valenson will give you a diagnostic ultrasound evaluation if it is necessary.

 Minimally Invasive, Outpatient Vein Treatments